mcs07/PubChemPy/README.md

 A Python interface for the [PubChem PUG REST service](http://pubchem.ncbi.nlm.nih.gov/pug_rest/PUG_REST.html).

-## Install

 ## Basic usage

-To use PubChemPy in your Python script, just import it and make use of the functions and classes it provides.
+To use PubChemPy in your Python script, just import it and make use of the functions and classes that it provides.

     from pubchempy import *